unicframework/docs/Request.md

 ### User Information

   - `remote_addr` : The IP address from which the user is viewing the current page.
-  - `is_referred` : True if user is redirected from somewhere.
+  - `is_referred` : True if user is redirected from somewhere otherwise false.

 ### Example